capitaintiti/StravaStats/README.md

 ### First Project : Rank your N first kudoers over the last K (public) activities ###

-Step 1 : Login to your Strava account on your desktop browser :\n\n\n
+Step 1 : Login to your Strava account on your desktop browser :
 ![strava_auth](https://github.com/capitaintiti/StravaStats/assets/47813777/1d4df7da-bca4-4206-b61a-b6121a5792a1)

 Step 2 : Go to Settings > My Application API and create a new one.
 You should get a outcome like this screenshot :